juzser/rocket.chat-duty/README.md

 # Rocket.Chat App - Team Duty

-You have missions for group of members per week, per day,... ?
+You have missions for group of members per week?
 This is the app you need.
+*Currently the app only detect the duties by Monday.*

 Usage: `/duty`

+`/duty start`: Announce the duty for next team (start from team #1).
+`/duty start 3`: Announce the duty for the team #4.
+`/duty list`: Check the team list.
+`/duty prev`: Check the team & what they have done last week.
+`/duty next`: Check the team next week.
+`/duty show`: Check the current team & what they have done this week.

 You can find the content & language file in `src/lib/content`.
 Feel free to ask me anything.